PrincetonCS-UCA/intro-lab-website/content/_index.md

 You have arrived at the website for Princeton University's Department of Computer Science's Intro COS Lab **hosted in the Computer Science Building**.
 Come to get _debugging help_ with programming assignments in any of the courses of the introductory COS curriculum (COS 126, 217, and 226).

+# Announcements

+- The final day of the lab for the spring semester will be **Dean's Date, May 5, 2026**.
+- For this semester, both the COS 126 and the COS 226/217 labs will take place in the **Computer Science Building, Room 105**.

 # Useful Links

 1. **[Read once before going to queue](/how-to-effectively-use-intro-lab-tas/)**